James McNaughton Hester

-James McNaughton Hester (19 April 1924 – 31 December 2014) was an internationally recognized educator.
+James McNaughton Hester (April 19, 1924 – December 31, 2014) was an internationally recognized educator.

 Hester was born in Chester, Pennsylvania.
 He spent his boyhood at various stations to which his father, a United States Navy Chaplain, was assigned, including Hawaii and Samoa.
-In 1942, he was graduated from Woodrow Wilson High School in Long Beach, California.
-He attended Princeton University, where he won honors in the humanities, election to Phi Beta Kappa, and was awarded an A.B. degree in 1945.
-After joining the United States Marine Corps' officer candidate programme, he was trained to be a Japanese-language officer.
+In 1942, he graduated from Woodrow Wilson High School in Long Beach, California.
+After joining the United States Marine Corps' officer candidate program, he was trained to be a Japanese-language officer.
 He subsequently served in Japan in a civilian capacity as the civil information and education officer on the Fukuoka Military Government Team.

-In 1947, Hester entered Pembroke College, Oxford, as a Rhodes Scholar, earning a bachelor's degree in Philosophy, Politics and Economics.
+Academic career

+Hester began his academic career at Princeton University, where he excelled in the humanities, election to Phi Beta Kappa, and earned an A.B. degree.
+He won honors in the humanities, election to Phi Beta Kappa, and was awarded an A.B. degree in 1945.
+As a Rhodes Scholar, he crossed the Atlantic to Pembroke College, Oxford, earning a bachelor's degree Philosophy, Politics and Economics in 1947.
+Hester received a D.Phil. in 1955 from Oxford University.

 Upon his return to the United States in 1950, he became assistant to the American Secretary to the Rhodes Trustees.

+Military career

 Recalled to active duty with the Marines in 1951, Hester served seventeen months as a battalion adjutant and instructor at Marine Corps Base Quantico, Quantico, Virginia.
 After leaving the services, he spent several months at the National Archives in Washington, D.C., doing research for his doctoral thesis.
 He received the D. Phil. degree from Oxford University in 1955.